Folate deficiency means you have a lower-than-normal amount of folic acid, a type of vitamin B, in your blood.

 - Wheat bran and other whole grains

-The Institute of Medicine Food and Nutrition Board recommends that adults get 400 µg of folate daily.
+The recommended daily amount of folic acid for adults is 400 µg of folate daily.
 Women who may become pregnant should take folic acid supplements to ensure that they get enough each day.

 Specific recommendations depend on a person's age, sex, and other factors (such as pregnancy and lactation).
 Many foods, such as fortified breakfast cereals, now have extra folic acid added to help prevent birth defects.

 Deficiency - folic acid; Folic acid deficiency